tkhq/docs/docs/integration-guides/import-wallets.md

 Turnkey's import functionality ensures that neither your application nor Turnkey can view the wallet mnemonic or private key.

-It works by anchoring export in a **target encryption key** (TEK).
+It works by anchoring import in a **target encryption key** (TEK).
 This target encryption key is a standard P-256 key pair and is generated in the Turnkey secure enclave via a `INIT_IMPORT_WALLET` or `INIT_IMPORT_PRIVATE_KEY` activity.
 This TEK is encrypted to the enclave's quorum key and the TEK public key is returned in the activity response.

 The following diagram summarizes the flow:

 <p style={{ textAlign: "center" }}>
     <img
-        src="/img/wallet_export_cryptography.png"
+        src="/img/wallet_import_cryptography.png"
-        alt="export cryptography"
+        alt="import cryptography"
         style={{ height: 280 }}
     />
 </p>